lastcallsoftware/trackeats/backend/README.md

 # Summary

 This is the back end portion of the Trackeats app.
-It is a Python-based Flask app using Waitress as its WSGI app server, and it includes a connector for talking to the app's MySQL database.
-The database is currently not part of the back end app and is installed and configured on the server manually.<br>
+It is a Python-based Flask app using Waitress as its WSGI app server, deployed in its own Docker cointainer.
+It includes a connector for talking to the app's MySQL database, which is deployed deparately in its own Docker container.<br>

 The back end contains no graphical user interface whatsoever.
-Its only external interface is a set of REST microservices which provide the front end with data from the database, and which allow the front end to update the database.<br>
+Its only external interface is a set of REST microservices which act as a proxy bewtween the front end and the database.<br>

 # Setting up and building the app